vacovsky/poolse/README.md

 ### "/status/simple"

-- Returns 503 (Service Unavailable) error if "State", "HealthStatus.OK", or "SmokeStatus.OK" return false.
 - Returns 200 if they all return true.
+- Returns *NO RESPONSE* error if any of the Targets (targets[i].ok) are false.
+This is for F5's health monitor.

 ### "/status/simple2"

-- Returns 200 status when "State", "HealthStatus.OK", and "SmokeStatus.OK" are true.
+- Returns 200 status when "State", and all of the Targets (targets[i].ok) are true.
-- Returns *NO RESPONSE* error if "State", "HealthStatus.OK", or "SmokeStatus.OK" return false.
+- Returns *NO RESPONSE* error if any of the Targets (targets[i].ok) are false.
 This is for F5's health monitor.

 ### "/toggle/on"